Functional Renormalization Group Approach for Signal Detection: Introduction

-In \cite{lahoche2021generalized,lahoche2021signal,2021,2021tens}, the authors exploited the effective average action (EAA) method \cite{Dupuis_2021,Wett2,Wett1,MORRIS_1994,Morris_19942,Berges_2002} in this unconventional context.
-The originality of this framework is to focus on the effective action for integrated-out degrees of freedom rather than on the classical action for remaining degrees of freedom.
-Hence, the bare (i.e. the microscopic) action is left unchanged but infrared contributions are suppressed from the effective action, including quantum effects.
-Mathematically the interpolation between UV and IR physics is provided by the effective average action $\Gamma_k$, the effective action for integrated-out degrees of freedom up to the scale $k$.
-In contrast to the previous picture where the UV cut-off $\Lambda$ looks like a separation between information and noise, the cut-off $k$ looks like an IR rather than a UV cut-off.
-This change of point of view corresponds also to a change of paradigm: in some sense, the authors focus on determining what the "noise" is rather than what the "information" is.
-It should be noted, that this difference is not just convenient for technical reasons.
-The noise models are likely more general than the signal patterns.
+In \cite{lahoche2021generalized, lahoche2021signal, 2021, 2021tens}, the authors exploited the effective average action (EAA) method \cite{Dupuis_2021, Wett2, Wett1, MORRIS_1994, Morris_19942, Berges_2002} in this unconventional context.
+The originality of this framework lies in focusing on the effective action for integrated-out degrees of freedom rather than on the classical action for the remaining degrees of freedom.
+Hence, the bare (i.e., the microscopic) action remains unchanged, but infrared contributions are suppressed from the effective action, including quantum effects.
+Mathematically, the interpolation between UV and IR physics is provided by the effective average action $\Gamma_k$, which is the effective action for integrated-out degrees of freedom up to the scale $k$.
+In contrast to the previous picture, where the UV cutoff $\Lambda$ appears as a separation between information and noise, the cutoff $k$ resembles an IR rather than a UV cutoff.
+This shift in perspective also represents a change in paradigm: in some sense, the authors focus on determining what the "noise" is rather than what the "information" is.
+It should be noted that this difference is not merely convenient for technical reasons; noise models are likely more general than signal patterns.

-Regarding the use of nonperturbative techniques, there are essentially two arguments to justify it.
-The first one is that we expect that the perturbation theory fails due to the relevance of some interactions in the deep IR for purely noisy spectra.
-The second one is that the effective Hamiltonian, as those obtained following Wilson-Kadanoff strategy, is a very abstract object.
-In contrast, working with the EAA, $\Gamma_k$ allows us to make easy contact with physically relevant quantities like effective potential.
-EAA has been considered in \cite{lahoche2021signal,2021,2021tens} for RG investigations based on spectra obtained as a controlled deformation around analytic MP law.
-The surprising lessons of these investigations are summarized by the following "empirical" statement:
+Regarding the use of nonperturbative techniques, there are essentially two arguments to justify this approach.
+The first is that we expect perturbation theory to fail due to the relevance of certain interactions in the deep IR for purely noisy spectra.
+The second is that the effective Hamiltonian, such as those obtained through the Wilson-Kadanoff strategy, is a very abstract object.
+In contrast, working with the EAA, $\Gamma_k$, allows for easier contact with physically relevant quantities like effective potential.
+The EAA has been considered in \cite{lahoche2021signal, 2021, 2021tens} for RG investigations based on spectra obtained as a controlled deformation around the analytic MP law.
+The surprising lessons from these investigations can be summarized by the following "empirical" statement: